rustyrussell/bolts/12-offer-encoding.md

   - if it includes `paths`:
     - SHOULD ignore any invoice_request which does not use the path.
   - if it sets `issuer`:
-    - SHOULD set it to clearly identify the issuer of the invoice.
+    - SHOULD set it to identify the issuer of the invoice clearly.
     - if it includes a domain name:
       - SHOULD begin it with either user@domain or domain
       - MAY follow with a space and more text